Working with formulas

 Filter formula

-The Filter method creates a new array with elements that pass a specific condition.
+The Filter method returns a new array with elements that pass a specific condition.

 Example